-The earliest mention of tainted Johnson & Johnson Baby Powder found comes from a consulting laboratory's 1957 and 1958 reports.
+The earliest mention of contaminated Johnson & Johnson Baby Powder found comes from a consulting laboratory's 1957 and 1958 reports.
 They describe contaminants in talc from the Italian supplier of the company as fibrous and needle-like, which was the dangerous tremolite asbestos.
-And the liability of the company does not end at asbestos and benzene.
-In the summer of this year, Johnson & Johnson had to pay a whopping settlement of $5 billion, having been found guilty for fueling the deadly nationwide opioid epidemic.
+And the liability of the company does not end with asbestos and benzene.
+In the summer of this year, Johnson & Johnson had to pay a whopping settlement of $5 billion, having been found guilty of fueling the deadly nationwide opioid epidemic.

 Since 1990, the primary mission of our law firm has been to offer superior legal assistance to toxic exposure victims, and currently, we take on benzene sunscreen claims.
-If you developed cancer due to using tainted sunscreen, you are most likely entitled to financial compensation from the liable manufacturer.
+If you developed acute myeloid leukemia due to using contaminated sunscreen, you are most likely entitled to financial compensation from the liable manufacturer.
 To start the legal process, you just have to give us a call, describe your situation, answer our questions, and send us a series of basic documents, including your medical records.

 If our attorneys determine that you qualify for filing a benzene sunscreen claim, they will promptly begin working on it.
 You should go on as usual during this waiting time, as we will take care of the most difficult and complex matters on your behalf.
 This way, you can focus on your health and treatment.
 You will eventually receive the sum of money you deserve from the negligent company if you choose to work with our law firm.